martinjackson/simple-widgets/docs/SearchSortTable.md

 The user can align whether the columns can be left justified, centered, or right justified.

+The user can do automatic totaling a the control break level or the final totals.

 The user can print out tables in a PDF format or in an Excel spreadsheet.

 ### **Props**